galezra/audio-splice/README.md

 This library will also include a visualization software which will draw out the array of bytes to simplify analysis.

-This software is released under the Apache License, Version 2.0.

 Supported Audio Formats (as of now)
 --------